deput/RWTaskKit/README.md

 ```
 `run`method will be invoked right after `application:willFinishLaunchingWithOptions:` is called by UIApplication.
 This code piece could be in any `.m` file only with importing `RWTask.h`

+You can see that each task consists of three parts: `task identifier with parameters` `task body` `end identifier`.

+RWTaskKit supports three types of task:`event task` `schedule task` `notification task`

 #### Event task